 Our medical team helps students manage their health in a way that contributes to their academic success.
 We have a team of board-certified medical doctors and nurse practitioners caring for students.
-Students receive quick access and thorough care with the convenience of on-site lab and pharmacy services.
+Students receive quick access and thorough care with the convenience of on-site lab and same or next day appointments.

-Top reasons students visit: illness & injury, physicals, mental health, sexual health, affordable medicine.
+Top reasons students visit: illness and injury, mental health, physicals, immunizations, and sexual health.

 More information: SCSU Medical Clinic website

 Make an appointment: myhealthservices.stcloudstate.edu (login required), 320-308-3191 or stop by Eastman Hall, 2nd floor.

 Throughout the semester you may experience a range of issues that can cause barriers to learning and may lead to diminished academic performance.
 St. Cloud State University provides services to assist you in addressing these issues.

 If you need more information about issues relating to alcohol or other drugs, please contact UChoose & the Recovery Resource Center at firstname.lastname@example.org or 320-308-4179.

 More Information: UChoose website - Recovery Resource Center website

 Counseling and Psychological Services (CAPS)

 CAPS offers same day crisis care, individual, couples, group therapy, and case management, all using a Brief Therapy Model.
 We have a content rich website with self-assessments and information on a wide variety of mental health related topics.